camunda/camunda-docs-static/get-started/content/javaee6/complete-process.md

 Open the process with Camunda Modeler.
 Click on the reject email service task.
 In the properties view, set the `Expression` property to `${orderBusinessLogic.rejectOrder(execution)}`.

-When you are done, save all resources, [perform a Maven build](../deploy/#build-the-process-application), and [redeploy](../deploy/#deploy-to-wildfly) the process application.
-You can now approve and reject an order in the [tasklist](http://localhost:8080/camunda/app/tasklist).
+When you are done, save all resources, [perform a Maven build](../deploy/#build-the-process-application) and [redeploy](../deploy/#deploy-to-wildfly) the process application.
+You can now approve and reject an order in [Tasklist](http://localhost:8080/camunda/app/tasklist).
 The output of the `Send Rejection Email` task can be checked by looking into the logfile of the WildFly server.
-It should state that a rejection email has been send:
+It should state that a rejection email has been sent:

 <pre class="console">
   Sending Email: